 What’s one example of an ecosystem where the stakeholder alignment framework has proven useful?

 JCG: There are great challenges facing society that can’t be effectively addressed by any one organization or even any one nation.
-Consider the 17 sustainable development goals (SDGs) articulated by the United Nations, which include ending poverty and hunger; assuring a quality education, gender equality, and reduced inequalities; and action to address climate change.
+Consider the 17 sustainable development goals (SDGs) articulated by the United Nations, which include ending poverty and hunger, assuring a quality education and gender equality, and action to address climate change.
 For each SDG, categories of stakeholders include nations, nongovernmental organizations, private corporations, communities, and others.
 Interests vary not only across stakeholder categories but also within them, such as differences among nations.
-Progress on these complex negotiations requires new alignments among the stakeholders.
+Progress on complex, multiparty negotiations requires new alignments among the stakeholders.

 Mapping stakeholders and interests is key to the process of stakeholder alignment.
 How does it work?